topohl/SLEAPanalyzer/README.md

 * Modified version of DLCanalyzer that supports analyzing SLEAP/DLC tracking data.
 * Custom analyses added to DLCanalyzer that are not provided out of the box.
 Made for batch-processing
   - Novel object recognition test (NOR)
-    - import experiment metadata
+    - Import experiment metadata
-    - calculate head angle between nose, bodycentre, and objects
-    - define interaction angle
-    - define shape and size of objects
+    - Define shape and size of objects
-    - automatic application of object shapes based on metadata
+    - Automatic application of object shapes based on metadata
+    - Define interaction angle
+    - Calculate head angle between nose, body center, and objects
-    - calculation of contact time based on head angle towards object and shape of object
+    - Calculation of contact time based on head angle towards object and shape of object
-    - time in proximity of objects
+    - Time in proximity of objects
-    - time in proximity and oriented towards objects
+    - Time in proximity and oriented towards objects
-    - latency until first contact with objects
+    - Latency until first contact with objects
-    - distance
-    - speed
+    - Distance
-    - ...
+    - Speed
+    - Automatic formatting and output of time spent with novel / familiar object

   - Social preference test (SocP)
+    - Import experiment metadata
     - add interaction zones
     - add proximity zones
-    - calculate time of interaction
+    - Time in contact with familiar / novel stimulus
+    - Time in proximity with familiar / novel stimulus
+    - Latency until first contact with stimulus
+    - Distance
+    - Speed
+    - Automatic formatting and output of time spent with novel / familiar individual

-  - Social interaction test (SocInt)
+  - Social interaction test (SocInt) - under construction
+    - Define threshold for interaction
+    - Define interaction angle
+    - Bidirectional readout of interactions
+    - Nose-nose, Nose-body, Nose-tail investigation
+    - Side-by-side / Side-by-side reverse
+    - Latencies and Frequencies of each interaction

 * Pipeline to extract x and y coordinates and format SLEAP data using Python Jupyter Notebook.